flashoverm/Guardian/README.md

 Refactoring:

 - use path variables for user-, event-id, ...
-- report date from config, not hard coded
+- report date format from config, not hard coded
 - rename files and functions in camel case?
 - consistent usage of " and '
 - methods for updating database structure and content (staffpositions, eventtypes)

 Done:
+- Toolstipps for no obvious fields (Zuständiger Löschzug, Veröffentlichen)
 - Save reports on server (List view + report page)
 - Reminder 10 days before event if not full
 		(Cron job 1 am which runs code sniped to fire mails)